Egypt–Iraq relations: Post-Revolution period

-Ba'athist Iraq - Post-Nasser period
+Post-Nasserist/Ba'athist period

 Nasser died in 1970, and Anwar Sadat succeeded him as president of Egypt.
 Nasserists still dominated the early Sadat era, and pan-Arabist plans were still organized between Egypt and other Arab nations.
 The Egyptian government, as well as the Libyan and Syrian government, attempted a merger into a Federation of Arab Republics.
 Iraq joined the Federation in 1972.
 During this time, Egypt and Syria planned for a war with Israel to retake Sinai and the Golan Heights.
 Iraq participated in this war, sending troops to the Syrian front.
 However, the federation was never implemented.
 Egypt-Libyan relations soured after Libya wasn't invited to participate in the planning of the war and Egypt thwarted a Libyan attempt to blow up a ship carrying the wife of Shimon Peres.
 After the failure of Libya to join to union, Iraq too became disillusioned with its plans to join the union.
 Iraq rejected the ceasefire with Israel, and was critical of the Egyptian-Israel peace process.
 After the peace-treaty, Iraq hosted an Arab League summit to expel Egypt from the league because of the Egypt-Israel peace treaty.

-Egypt–Iraq relations were sour from during the final years of the Sadat's presidency as Sadat embraced a more pro-West foreign policy, After the assassination of Anwar Sadat in 1981, his vice president, Hosni Mubarak, became the new president of Egypt.
+Egypt–Iraq relations were sour from during the final years of the Sadat's presidency as Sadat embraced a more pro-West foreign policy, though Sadat did sell weapons to Iraq during the Iran-Iraq war.
+After the assassination of Anwar Sadat in 1981, his vice president, Hosni Mubarak, became the new president of Egypt.
 Under Mubarak, Egyptian foreign relations were a realist compromise between Nasser's pro-Arab anti-West policies and Sadat's pro-West strategy.
 Egypt built up relations with the Arab world, such as inviting Yasser Arafat to a summit in Cairo in 1983.
 When Iraq invaded Iran, Egypt provided military and logistical assistance to Iraq, which was ruled by its new Ba'athist president, Saddam Hussein, who studied in Egypt in the 1960s.
 By 1989, Egypt had returned to the Arab League, and the Iran-Iraq war had ended.
 During this year, Egypt and Iraq, as well as Jordan and North Yemen established the Arab Cooperation Council (ACC), an organization designated to fostering closer economic ties with these governments.
 However, Iraq's invasion of Kuwait would dissolve this organization and freeze relations with Egypt.